dietmarja/curriculum_generator/README.md

 └── .gitignore                                # Git ignore rules
 ```

 ### **Mathematical Relationships of ECTS Credits**

-The framework maintains precise mathematical relationships with configurable nano ECTS:
+The framework maintains precise mathematical relationships with configurable nano ECTS, now supporting micro-ECTS down to 0.01:

-The value for ECTS credits allcated to nano-credentials learning units can be set by the user.
+The value for ECTS credits allocated to nano-credentials learning units can be set by the user.
 By setting this value the total workload is also set.
-For instance a nano-credential with an ECTS value of 0.1 corresponds to a a workload of 2.5 hours.
+For instance a nano-credential with an ECTS value of 0.1 corresponds to a workload of 2.5 hours, while 0.01 ECTS corresponds to 15 minutes.

 ```
+With nano_ects = 0.01 (15 minutes):
+- Micro credential (1.0 ECTS) → 100 nano credentials
+- Learning outcome (0.01 ECTS) → 15 minutes learning time
+- Full day training (1.0 ECTS) → 100 micro-learning units

-With nano_ects = 0.1:
+With nano_ects = 0.1 (2.5 hours):
 - Micro credential (5.0 ECTS) → 50 nano credentials
 - Micro credential (1.67 ECTS) → 17 nano credentials
 - Module (180 ECTS) → 1,800 nano credentials